Product Categories

 Take Your Clay to Limits FAR BEYOND that which you previously thought possible!

-Axner's Ceramic Paper Clays blend premium high or low fire clays (such as stoneware, porcelain or earthenwares, terra cottas, etc.) with lesser fraction of choice pulp.
+Ceramic Paper Clays blend premium clays with lesser fraction of choice pulp.
 The fired and glazed ceramic is indistinguishable to the naked eye from a non-paper traditional clay.
 Pulp burns out in firing similar to wax.

 Please note that the following information is NOT an exhaustive instruction set on how to use Paper Clay.
 If you are new to Paper Clay, it is strongly suggested you familiarize yourself with the techniques explained in the books listed further down this page.